WilliamHuang-cn/2017FRCSerialCommunicationTest/README.md

 For more information, please read [this wiki](https://github.com/WilliamHuang-cn/2017FRCVisionTrial/wiki/Using-a-coprocessor-with-RoboRIO).

+# Using Serial Port with Pi2

-# Disabling system serial port usage for Pi2
+## Disabling system serial port usage for Pi2

 Open up a console on Raspberrypi and run the following code to disable the serial getty service: